SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/working-with-sales-guide.md

 1. Click the **Create** button in front of the follow-up/document name.

-2. In the dialog which appears, you create the follow-up/document in the usual way.
+2. In the dialog that appears, you create the follow-up/document in the usual way.
 Many of the fields are prefilled, but you can change the information, or add more information.
 See [The Document dialog][1] and [The dialog for follow-ups][2].

 3. When you have completed the follow-up, check **Completed** in the relevant dialog, or in the checkbox in front of the follow-up name on the **Sales guide** section tab.
 By default, documents are marked as completed.